Primary Ovarian Insufficiency

 People at higher risk for primary ovarian insufficiency include those who:

-- Are over age 35
+- Are over 35.

-- Have a family member with the same condition
+- Have a biological parent with POI.

-- Have an autoimmune disorder
+- Have an autoimmune disorder or certain genetic conditions.

 Outlook / Prognosis

 What is the prognosis (outlook) for people with primary ovarian insufficiency?